argilla-io/argilla/docs/community/developer_docs.rst

     conda env create -f environment_dev.yml
     conda activate rubrix

-Once you activated the environment, it is time to install *Rubrix* in editable mode with its server dependencies:
+In the new environment *Rubrix* will already be installed in `editable mode <https://pip.pypa.io/en/stable/cli/pip_install/#install-editable>`_ with all its server dependencies.

+To keep a consistent code format, we use `pre-commit <https://pre-commit.com/>`_ hooks.
+You can install them by simply running:

 .. code-block:: bash

-    pip install -e .[server]
+    pre-commit install

 The last step is to build the static UI files in case you want to work on the UI: